Michigan’s Heritage Park

 Outdoor Adventure through History

-Hands-on experiences await visitors along the paved trail through the park.
+Hands-on experiences await visitors along the paved trail of this outdoor history museum.
 Become a paleontologist and help us unearth our mastodon at the dig site.
 Experience daily life in a Native American Wigwam Village (1650), interact with a fur trader (1760) stocking his shelves in the Fur Trade Post and participate in the trade.
 In the Settlers Cabin (1830), learn about the life of early settlers and help with daily chores.
 Visit with Civil War Soldiers (1861 to 1865) in their winter camp and hear about the dangers in camp.
 Stretch out on a bunk in the Lumber Shanty (1880) and learn what “small game in the bunk” means.
 Discover what it took to put dinner on the table in the Farmhouse (1900) and learn what the Civilian Conservation Corps (1933) did in Michigan.